nimitmaru/articles/ace_the_fullstack_interview.md

 ####Q & A
 By the time we get to Q&A, we will have been chatting for a while and your mind may be a bit pre-occupied thinking about the code we wrote together.
 So, take some notes beforehand about what questions you want to ask during Q&A. We are happy to talk about anything of interest to you.
 Keep these tips in mind for the Q&A:

-* **Do your homework beforehand:** Please do check out our online FAQ guide.
+* **Do your homework:** Please do check out our online FAQ guide.
 We love talking to you, but if you're asking us the exact questions that are already answered online, that probably isn't the best use of our time together.
-* **Ask tough questions:** Feel free to ask us tough questions.
-We love answering tough questions, because we spend every day working hard at making the Fullstack experience amazing and tough questions give us a chance to share some of the details of our program with you.
+* **Ask "tough" questions:** Feel free to ask us tough questions.
+We love answering tough questions, because we spend every day working hard to make the Fullstack experience amazing.
+"Tough" questions give us a chance to share some of the details of our program with you.
 * **Happy to talk to you about other schools**: Have you been admitted to other schools?
-That's nothing to be shy about in Q&A. Everyone who is admitted to Fullstack is also accepted to several other schools.
+That's nothing to be shy about in Q&A. Many students who are admitted to Fullstack are also accepted to several other schools.
 We really are working on recruiting the best students here.
 We're happy to discuss the differences and similarities of other schools.

 I hope this summary of our interview process relieved some nerves and gave you some pointers about how to ace the Fullstack Academy interview.
 We look forward to meeting you soon.
 Now, get back to coding! :)